Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages

-\Label{s6} In this section, we treat the asymptotic asymptotic performance for secure multiplex coding with a common message.
-First, we treat what performance can be achieved by using Theorem \ref{lem2} in Subsection \ref{s5-2} without any assumption for the distribution of sources.
-In the next step, we define the capacity region under the asymptotic uniformity for information sources.
-In SMC, this restriction for the sources is essential for definition of the capacity region.
+\Label{s6} In this section, we treat the asymptotic performance for the secure multiplex coding with common messages when the channel is given as the $n$-fold discrete memoryless channel of a given broadcast channel $P_{YZ|X}$.
+First, we treat what performance can be achieved by using Code Ensemble \ref{con1} and Theorem \ref{lem2} in Subsection \ref{s5-2} without any assumption for the distribution of sources.
+In the next step, we define the capacity region under the asymptotic uniformity of information sources.
+In SMC, this restriction for the sources is essential for our definition of the capacity region.
 After this definition, we concretely give the capacity region.